Research Scholarships and Fellowships

 The Rice Fellowships promote discovery-based education by supporting student-initiated research: a significant, focused examination of an idea or area of inquiry that results in work that could merit scholarly presentation or publication.
 Carried out with the collaboration and guidance of at least one faculty member, fellowships may take place over weeks or semesters, with or without association with a credit-bearing course, during students’ junior or senior years.

-The Gamow Research Fellowships nurture the careers of talented and promising sophomores and juniors in all of GW’s schools by funding meaningful, mentored research experiences.
+The GW Undergraduate Research Fellowships nurture the careers of talented and promising students in all GW schools by funding meaningful, mentored research experiences.
 The fellowships fund proposals submitted by students jointly with a faculty member to conduct research, scholarship or creative activity in the humanities and creative arts, social sciences, sciences and engineering or professional fields.

 Kiev Writing Prize